HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 7) At the top level of your repo main page, click on README.md, and click the pencil icon to edit this file, written in easy-to-read Markdown code.

-8) Delete the link to the current live site, and paste in the link to your site.
+8) Delete the link to the current live site, and paste in the link to YOUR site.
 Scroll down and Commit to save your edits.

-9) On your repo main page, right-click on the link to your published site to open in a new tab. **Be patient** during busy periods, because your website may take up to 1 minute to appear the first time.
+9) On your repo main page, right-click the link to your live map to open in a new tab. **Be patient** during busy periods on GitHub, when your website may take up to 1 minute to appear the first time.

 ### B) File > Make a Copy of Google Sheet template, Share, and File > Publish